 ;comment

-Section names are enclosed in square brackets, and must begin at the beginning of a line.
-Section and key names are case-insensitive, and cannot contain spacing characters.
+Section names are enclosed in square brackets and must begin at the beginning of a line.
+Section and key names are case-insensitive (the case doesn't matter), and cannot contain spacing characters.
 The key name is followed by an equal sign ("="), optionally surrounded by spacing characters, which are ignored.

 If the same section appears more than once in the same file, or if the same key appears more than once in the same section, then the last occurrence prevails.

-Delphi uses INI file format in many cases.
-For example, the .DSK files (desktop settings) have a file format as described above.
+Delphi IDE uses the INI file format in many cases.
+For example, .DSK files (desktop settings) utilize the INI format.

 uses inifiles;